Q:

 PROPANOL MOLECULAR STRUCTURE

 n-Hexane, with the formula C6H14, is a six-carbon alkane with a symmetrical structure and no hydroxyl or other functional groups.
 Its molecular structure is CH2CH2CH2CH2CH2CH3, in which all carbon atoms are connected by single bonds.
-Hexane is relatively stable in chemical reactions and is not prone to complex chemical reactions, unless substitution reactions or polymerization reactions may occur under specific conditions.
+In my experience, In particular Hexane is relatively stable in chemical interactions and isn't prone to complex chemical interactions, unless substitution reactions or polymerization reactions might occur under specific conditions.

 Density

-Propanol has a density of 0.802g/cm³, while n-hexane has a density of 0 and 0.66g/cm³.
-It can be seen that the solubility of propanol in water is high, while n-hexane is almost insoluble in water.
-This density difference is particularly important when separating mixtures, especially during process optimization and purification.
+Propanol has a density of 0.
+In my experience, 802g/cm³, while n-hexane has a density of 0 and 0.
+66g/cm³. it's able to be seen that the solubility of propanol in aquatic environments is high, while n-hexane is almost insoluble in aquatic environments.
+This density difference is particularly crucial when separating mixtures, especially during process optimization and treatment.
+And Boiling Point

 Propanol has a boiling point of 165°C and n-hexane has a boiling point of 69°C. The difference in boiling points means that n-hexane evaporates before propanol during distillation, which is critical in separating the two species.